How to Prepare for a Group Interview

 5. Seize the moment; Speak up!

 Don’t forget that this is your moment to shine too.
-While being polite, calm, and showing active listening skills to show that you’re a team player, you should not forget your goal, showing that you’re the right person for the job!
+While being polite and calm and showing active listening skills to show that you’re a team player, you should not forget your goal, showing that you’re the right person for the job!
 It’s easy to get overlooked in a group if you do not make sure your voice is heard.
 This does not mean that you should do all the talking or be the loudest person in the room; when you see an opportunity to speak, do so.

 Tip: Clarity of speech and articulation is important when speaking up; everybody should be able to understand what you mean.
 By speaking first, you get the advantage of gearing the discussion in the direction that you want.
 If you’re not the first speaker, make sure you do get into the conversation within the first couple of minutes.